-The duties are as follows:
+A Loan Specialist of the Approval/Post Close Team will:

+a.
+Provide an approval letter, loan terms and requests, details of the project and any unique requirements in the borrower's state.

+LCEF's National Lending Team and Loan Specialists (cont.)

-- A Loan Specialist of the Approval/Post Close Team will: - a.
-Notify the ministry's contact person of the district loan approval.
-Provide an approval letter, loan terms and requests, details of the project and any unique requirements in the borrower's state. - b.
-Order and review the Articles of Incorporation of the borrower along with the Constitution and Bylaws to prepare the necessary corporate resolutions. - A Loan Specialist of the Commitment/Escrow Team will: - a.
-Coordinate the order for title insurance through a local title insurance agent/attorney. - b.
-Assist the borrower with meeting all loan requirements, defined in the approved loan letter. - c.
-Assists the borrower in tracking and disbursing the construction loan dollars and congregation's building fund dollars. - d.
-All draw requests are reviewed by the Loan Specialist and checks are issued along with Unconditional Lien Waivers and Releases to each subcontractor and supplier, as needed.
+b.
+Order and review the Articles of Incorporation of the borrower along with the Constitution and Bylaws in order to prepare the necessary corporate resolutions.

+A Loan Specialist of the Commitment/Escrow Team will:

+- a.
+Coordinate the order for title insurance through a local title insurance agent/ attorney. - b.
+Assist the borrower with meeting all loan requirements, defined in the loan approval letter. - c.
+Assist the borrower in tracking and disbursing the construction loan dollars and congregation's building fund dollars.

+d.
+Review the draw requests and issue checks along with Unconditional Lien Waivers and Releases to each subcontractor and supplier, as needed.

-- A Loan Specialist of the Closing/Disbursing Team will: - a.
-Prepare the loan documentation and corresponding support documents to be forwarded to the title company (loan documents are prepared once all loan requirements are satisfied). - b.
-Upon completion of the project and receipt of the appropriate occupancy permit, the Loan Specialist prepares the conversion documentation to be signed by the borrower and the final loan disbursement is made.
+A Loan Specialist of the Closing/Disbursing Team will:

+- a.
+Prepare the loan documentation and corresponding support documents to be forwarded to the title company.
+Loan documents are prepared once all loan requirements are satisfied. - b.
+Prepare the conversion documentation to be signed by the borrower and final loan disbursement is made after completion of the project and receipt of the appropriate occupancy permit.

-Any questions or concerns about the loan process after the loan has been approved by the district should be directed to your Loan Specialist.
-An LCEF Loan Specialist is ready to serve you in every possible way and works in conjunction with your District Vice President to help resolve concerns, should they arise.
+Any questions or concerns about the loan process after the loan has been approved should be directed to your LCEF Loan Specialist.
+The Loan Specialists are ready to serve you and work in conjunction with the National Lending Team to help resolve concerns, should they arise.
+Once a loan is approved, an approval letter outlining the specific requirements for the loan will be issued.